 - Cook your iron rich vegetables.
 Cooking plant based iron foods such as spinach may improve iron bioavailability.

 - Improve your digestion and boost your hydrochloric acid levels by drinking freshly squeezed lemon juice or apple cider vinegar in water 15 minutes before meals so you break down foods efficiently.

 - Use pots and pans made from iron while cooking.
 The iron can go into the food during cooking.

 - Separate some foods.
 Consume foods containing substances that inhibit iron at least 2 hours away from an iron rich meal or iron supplements such as calcium, oxalic acid, tannins and phytates.
 These include

 - Dairy foods such as cow’s milk, cheese and yogurt and calcium supplements.

 - Chocolate, tea, uncooked spinach and chard which contain oxalic acid.

 - Tea, coffee, cocao, red wine, peppermint tea, and cranberries which contain tannins.

 - Soak, sprout, ferment and cook (where appropriate) foods containing phytic acid found in legumes (beans, lentils, chickpeas) and other wholegrains, nuts and seeds to limit the effect phytates have on reducing iron absorption.

 - Avoid self-prescribing supplements as too much iron can be toxic!
-See a qualified healthcare practitioner for testing, advice on your iron status and the quantity and best form of iron to take.
+See your naturopath for testing, advice on your iron status and the quantity and best form of iron to take.